Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. alcoholism

 Task 2.
-A patient with an exacerbation of chronic pancreatitis is prescribed a strict sparing diet containing a physiological norm:
+A patient with exacerbation of chronic pancreatitis is prescribed a strict, gentle diet containing the physiological norm:

 3. carbohydrates